Find Cheap Auto Insurance Quotes in Your Area

 Buying a car with an outstanding lien against it can be disastrous for the buyer because, if the original owner of the car fails to settle their debt, the lienholder can legally take possession of the car you paid for.
 The easiest way to determine if any lienholder has a financial interest in car is to check the car's Certificate of Title.
 Ask the current owner to see the original title, not a copy, and check if any lienholder is listed.

-You can also run a Vehicle History Report (VHR) to find out if the car has an outstanding lien and any other concerning facts from its repair history.
+You can also run a Vehicle History Report (VHR) to find out if the car has any outstanding liens and other concerning facts from its repair history.
 Check your state's DMV website to see if they offer this service.
 If not, online databases such as Carfax or Experian's AutoCheck will run comprehensive reports for a small fee.
 All you need to run these reports is the car's Vehicle Identification Number (VIN), which can be found on the car's title or insurance policy.

 How Do I Buy a Car With a Lien Against It?